GDSCWTC BARN HUNT FUN DAY

 At the same time, other breeds and mixes of dogs were being used extensively above ground to eradicate vermin.
 Wild rats did, and do, spread disease (including plague and leptospirosis) and cause damage to homes, farm buildings grain and crops.
 Above ground ratting dogs could be almost any size but most were medium to small and very quick.
 Itinerant rat catchers would go from town to town (and farm to farm) with packs of dogs and sell their skills in ridding the area of rats.
 Dogs also were used in the trenches in WWI to help control trench rats who were a real danger to troops.
 Today, dogs still help farmers rid their crop stores and barns of rats.
 There’s even a group of dedicated volunteers who patrol the alleys of New York City.
 Using dogs to deal with rat infestations is quick, humane, and avoids putting toxins and poisons into the environment.

-Responsible breeders always want to make sure any dogs they plan to breed have the correct working temperament of that breed.
+Responsible breeders always want to make sure any dogs they plan to breed have the correct working temperament for that breed.
 Until Barn Hunt, there was no easy way for breeders to test the working instinct of their dogs.
 Now they can use Barn Hunt to gain valuable information about their dogs working drive.

 Barn Hunt Today